CHAPTER 1 The Mad Hatters of Silicon Valley

 It is in this space where the battle for the future of AI — and in fact civilization itself — will occur.
 It is in this space where the awareness, creativity, power of choice and compassion of the individual resides.

-Do we think, in our wildest imaginings, that we can regulate or moderate or moralize or upgrade software sufficiently to tame the potential dangers that come with the advance of technology, when in fact we are not addressing the character and condition of the individual users of the technology.
+Do we think, in our wildest imaginings, that we can regulate or legislate or moderate or moralize or upgrade software sufficiently to tame the potential dangers that come with the advance of technology, when in fact we are not also addressing the character and condition of the individual users of the technology.

-There is a term for this: cognitive surrender.
+The term for this is cognitive surrender.

 The other side of the coin is cognitive sovereignty.